FoalTS/foal/docs/architecture/controllers.md

 Each decorated method of a controller takes a `Context` as parameter.
 This object has three properties:
 - the express `request` which has information on the request as well as the session object and the `csrfToken` method,
-- the `user` property which is undefined or not depedending on if a user were authenticated,
+- the `user` property which is undefined or not depedending on if a user was authenticated,
 - and a `state` object which is a mere object to forward information between [hooks](./hooks.md).

 ## Calling service methods